Two Kooks » All Recipes » Side Dishes » Crispy Oven Roasted Potatoes (Exceptional!)

 Crispy Oven Roasted Potatoes (Exceptional!)

-These oven roasted potatoes are truly exceptional.
+These potatoes are truly exceptional.

 pile of roasted potatoes on white plate